s12v/puppet-blackfire/README.md

 ## Setup

-### What cat affects
+### What blackfire affects

-* `blackfire` adds blackfire repository and overwrites blackfire configuration file.
+* The module adds blackfire repository and overwrites blackfire configuration file.

 ## Usage